BizTalk Summit 2014 London – The story

 BizTalk Summit 2014 Sam Vanhoutte

-Once again, for me it was excellent and an honor to participate in this event along with all these amazing people that were responsible for this happens: the speakers and the BizTalk Crew, Microsoft, BizTalk360 crew members and special all the attendees!
+Once again, for me it was excellent and an honor to participate in this event alongside all these amazing people responsible for making it happen: the speakers and the BizTalk Crew, Microsoft, the BizTalk360 crew members, and especially all the attendees!

 After the event

-After the event was time to relax and enjoy the last night in London in the company of friends and fellow BizTalk Community members.
+After the event, it was time to relax and enjoy the last night in London with friends and fellow BizTalk Community members.

 BizTalk Summit 2014 after event